Mimicking counterfactual outcomes to estimate causal effects: Web-Appendix: Mimicking counterfactual survival outcomes

 \subsection{Mimicking counterfactual survival outcomes: assumptions and result}

-We give precise conditions under which $X(t)$ mimics $Y^{(t)}$ in the sense that $X(t)$ has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$, for survival outcomes.
+This section provides precise conditions under which $X(t)$ mimics $Y^{(t)}$ in the sense that $X(t)$ has the same distribution as $Y^{(t)}$ given $\overline{Z}_t$, for survival outcomes.
 We choose versions of $F_{Y^{(t+h)}|\overline{Z}_t}$ which are consistent with Lemma~\ref{conslem} and which satisfy all regularity conditions below.
-We use these versions in the definition of $D$ of equation~(\ref{tdefd}), and everywhere else in this section.
+These versions are used in the definition of $D$ of equation~(\ref{tdefd}), and everywhere else in this section.

-We already mentioned that it is not reasonable to assume that the conditional distribution of the survival time has the fixed support $\left[y_1,y_2\right]$ given any covariate- and treatment history $\overline{Z}_t$.
-If a patient is alive at time $t$, one often expects that $t$ is the left limit of the support.
-We assume that
+Section~\ref{tintro} indicated why it is not reasonable to assume that the conditional distribution of the survival time has the fixed support $\left[y_1,y_2\right]$ given any covariate- and treatment history $\overline{Z}_t$.
+If a person is alive at time $t$, one often expects that $t$ is the left limit of the support.
+Therefore, this article assumes that

 \begin{assu} \emph{(support)}.
 There exists a finite number $y_2\geq\tau$ such that \begin{enumerate}[a)] \item For all $\omega\in\Omega$ and $t$ with $Y>t$, all $F_{Y^{(t+h)}|\overline{Z}_t}$ for $h\geq 0$ have support $\left[t,y_2\right]$. \item For all $\omega\in\Omega$ and $t$ with $Y>t$, all $F_{Y^{(t+h)}|\overline{Z}_t}$ for $h\geq 0$ have a continuous non-zero density $f_{Y^{(t+h)}|\overline{Z}_t}\left(y\right)$ on $y\in\left[t+h,y_2\right]$. \item There exists an $\varepsilon>0$ such that for all $\omega\in\Omega$ and $t$ with $Y>t$, $f_{Y^{(t)}|\overline{Z}_t}\left(y\right)>\varepsilon$ for $y\in\left[t,y_2\right]$. \end{enumerate} \end{assu}